Todd Bouman: Minnesota Vikings

 Bouman signed as an undrafted free agent with the Minnesota Vikings in 1997.
+He was allocated to NFL Europe in 1999 to play for the Barcelona Dragons.
+He threw for 2,296 yards, 16 touchdowns, and 11 interceptions while also rushing 47 times for 213 yards and two touchdowns for the Dragons during the 1999 season.
 Bouman briefly replaced Daunte Culpepper as the Vikings starting quarterback toward the end of the 2001 NFL season after Culpepper was injured.
 In a game against the Tennessee Titans, Bouman completed 21 of 31 passes for 384 yards and four touchdowns and was named NFC Offensive Player of the Week.
 In 2002, Bouman took over again for Culpepper with the Vikings trailing the New York Giants 27–20 but could not complete a potential tying touchdown drive.
 After the game, Bouman expressed interest in becoming a starting quarterback.

 New Orleans Saints

 In 2003, the Vikings traded Bouman to the New Orleans Saints as a backup to Aaron Brooks.
 On December 14, 2005, after a loss on national television to the Falcons, the Saints benched Brooks and announced Bouman as the team's starter for the last three games of the season.
 The Saints lost all three games.
 Prior to the 2006 season, Bouman was released by the Saints in favor of Jamie Martin, who would back up newly signed starter Drew Brees.